 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Tax & Fee Administration.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the California Department of Tax & Fee Administration.

 Before a business starts selling products or providing taxable services, they must first get a California Seller’s Permit from the California Department of Tax & Fee Administration.
 The Seller’s Permit is sometimes referred to as a sales tax permit, sales tax number, or sales tax license.

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering, a sales tax number will be provided by the California Department of Tax & Fee Administration.
 This number will be listed on the Resale Certificate.

 A resale certificate can be generated by the buyer or seller provided their certificate contains the required information.
 To make things easier, the Department of Tax & Fee Administration has a Resale Certificate (BOE-230) that is available for download to document tax-free transactions.